itsee-birmingham/standalone_collation_editor/README.md

     - ```getVerseData()``` function should be renamed to ```getUnitData()```.
     - The boolean argument 'private' in the third position should be removed.
 The third and final argument should now be the callback.
     - The return data for the function has changed (see description of service file above and details on special category lac readings **TODO where?**).
 To maintain previous behaviour wrap the array returned in earlier versions in a dictionary as the value for the key 'results'.
   - new optional functions ```prepareNormalisedString()``` and ```prepareDisplayString()```.
 These functions have been added to remove a hard coded action required from the early New Testament Greek implementation of the code.
 They are described fully in the optional services functions above.
 To maintain existing behaviour prepareNormalisedString should replace an underdot (\&#803;) with an underscore and prepareDisplayString the reverse.
-It is very unlikely that any projects will need this to be done unless unclear data is displayed with an underdot but stored in the database as an underscore.
+It is very unlikely that any projects will actually need this to be done unless unclear data is displayed with an underdot but stored in the database as an underscore.

 ##### Changes to project settings

   - rules classes specified in project settings should use the key ```ruleClasses``` not ```regularisation_classes```.
 This bring them in line with the services equivalent.
 Both were supported for projects in earlier versions.

-* To maintain past behaviour prepareNormalisedString and prepareDisplayString must be provided, this is to remove a hard coded weird switch from the early Greek implementations.
-To maintain existing behaviour the prepareNormalisedString must replace an underdot with an underscore and prepareDisplayString the reverse - see Django implementation for more detail to add here.

- Very few if any projects will need this it depends how data was prepared for NT stuff.
-Explain how this works and where it is called so people know how to use it if they choose.